PansFortress/weather_shop/README.md

 1. Grabbing lat/long data from Google Maps API
 2. Sending lat/long data to Dark Sky API to get back details regarding the weather
 3. Using the details we receive back to identify weather type and make a call to Etsy API to grab defined items
-4. Display those items for the user to buy on the results page
+4. Display those items for the user to buy on the results page in text format